Sunday, June 05, 2011

 Drumbeats

-During subsequent visits, I enjoyed chatting with exhibitors, storytellers, dancers, potters, and Museum staff.
-In the elm longhouse, where corn cooked over smouldering fires, smoke rising through holes in the roof, Nina of Many Names told the story of how the corn husk dolls came to be.
+During the Pow Wow, I enjoyed chatting with exhibitors, storytellers, dancers, potters, and Museum staff.
+In the elm longhouse, covered in birch bark segments, corn cakes cooked over smouldering fires, the smoke rising through holes in the roof.
+In one corner, surrounded by children, Nina 'of Many Names' (because she has married and divorced a few times) told the story of the corn husk dolls.
 Closer to the edge of the forest, members of the London Potters Guild recreated an ancient pit firing.
 Beyond, Museum staff taught children about archaeology at a hands-on dig.

-On the last day, a bald eagle circled high above, tipping its wings to the resonating drumbeats that closed the ceremony.
+On the last day of the PowWow, a bald eagle circled high above, tipping its wings to the resonating drumbeats that closed the ceremony.
 It was a fitting signature to an unforgettable experience.

 Thursday, September 16, 2010